 That waste had been dumped and covered up in an old canal in the 1940s and 1950s by a local chemical company, and was now leaking into backyards and basements of nearby homes.
 Some residents claimed those chemicals had given them a gamut of health problems.

 Gibbs soon organized a grass roots movement that eventually compelled the state to evacuate some 900 families.
 It laid the groundwork for Superfund legislation in 1980, which aimed to prevent future “Love Canals”—and provide funds to remediate those that had already happened.
 Love Canal was among the first to be addressed.

 By 1990, the state of New York declared portions of Love Canal inhabitable, and put some 200 refurbished homes up for sale at below market prices.
 Nearly all the homes found a buyer.

-But now, 35 years later, the battle over Love Canal has resurfaced.
+But now, decades later, the battle over Love Canal has resurfaced.

 More Like This

 Reintroducing Wolves to Yellowstone Requires a Delicate Balance

 In the 1990s, the federal government reintroduced the gray wolf to Yellowstone National Park.
 It was considered a big success.
 And that’s when the real fight began.

 The Minneapolis Bridge Collapse that Sounded the Alarm on US Infrastructure

 At the height of rush hour on August 1, 2007 in Minneapolis, Minnesota, a bridge carrying eight lanes of I-35W over the Mississippi River suddenly collapsed, sending cars trucks plunging into the water below.